-The Pexip Google Hangouts Meet interoperability solution allows third-party video conferencing devices and systems to natively join Meet calls.
+The Pexip Google Meet interoperability solution allows third-party video conferencing devices and systems to natively join Meet calls.
 It extends the use of Meet across organizations that have multiple video meeting solutions from vendors such as Cisco and Polycom, or even Skype for Business.

 Who's it for?

 Pexip video interoperability is perfect for organizations that:

 → Use Google G Suite and Meet as their productivity and collaboration platforms

 → Have mixed communication environments that need to connect to Google Meet

 → Have standards-based video conferencing environments from vendors such as Cisco, Poly, and others, and want to use these systems to join Meet meetings